 Instability of the shoulder means an inability to keep the humeral head (ball of the joint) in glenoid fossa (socket of the joint).
 You may feel that the ball of the joint is slipping, catching or even coming out of the socket.
 The ligaments and muscles around the shoulder joint create a balanced environment to make the shoulder most mobile joint in your body.

-There are 2 different types of instabilities that cause disruption to this balanced environment.
+There are several types of instability that cause disruption to this balanced environment.
 The instability can occur anterior (towards the front of the shoulder), posterior (backwards), inferior (downwards to your armpit) or a combination of these three.

-As the name implies there must be a traumatic incident to your first dislocation.
-Most commonly happens in contact sport.
+As the name implies there must be a traumatic incident to cause your first dislocation.
+This most commonly happens in contact sport such as rugby, football, hockey and martial arts.
 Out of all types of instability, anterior instability following a trauma is the most common one comprises more than 90%!

 It is a sub classification of glenohumeral joint (ball and socket -shoulder joint) instability, a clinician may put you under this category if there is no history of a trauma to cause the dislocation.